H.R. 3340: Modernizing Access to Our Public Oceans Act

 One set of map standards for offshore access rules

-The Commerce Department would have 31 months to create shared geospatial data standards for fishing restrictions, recreational vessel use in the exclusive economic zone, and access to federal waters, after consulting states, Tribes, and Native Hawaiian organizations.
+The Commerce Department would have 31 months to build shared data standards for fishing restrictions, recreational vessel use in federal waters, and offshore access, after consulting states, Tribes, and Native Hawaiian organizations.

 2

-Within 4 years, NOAA would have to publish a public website showing fishing restriction conditions, areas open or closed to boating and diving, and safety closures including harmful algal blooms.
+Within 4 years, NOAA would have to publish a public website showing where fishing is restricted, which areas are open or closed to boating and diving, and safety closures including harmful algal blooms.

 3

-Geographic boundaries for restricted areas and federal marine protected areas would need real-time updates, while broader access and navigation data would be updated at least twice a year.
+The geographic boundaries of restricted areas and federal marine protected areas would have to update in real time, while broader access and navigation data would update at least twice a year.

 4

-The website would need to show limits on motorized propulsion, horsepower, or fuel, plus which types of recreational vessels are restricted in particular offshore areas.
+The website would have to show where limits apply to motorized propulsion, horsepower, or fuel, plus which types of recreational vessels are restricted in particular offshore areas.

 5

-Navigation and depth information stays in the picture
+Navigation and depth data on the same site

-NOAA would continue publishing navigation data, bathymetric information, depth charts, and related access information, and the bill says that material should be available on the same website when practicable.
+NOAA would keep publishing navigation information, bathymetric data, and depth charts, and the bill says that material should sit on the same website when practicable.

 6

-The bill bars public release of archaeological and cultural resource details and commercial fishing proprietary data.
-It also says the new mapping authorities do not apply to Tribal waters or usual and accustomed fishing areas.
+The bill bars public release of archaeological and cultural resource details and proprietary commercial fishing data, and says the new mapping authorities do not apply to Tribal waters or usual and accustomed fishing areas.

 Who benefits from H.R.
 3340?

-If you fish offshore, the bill is meant to give you one place to check closures, no-catch zones, protected areas, and activity rules before you leave the dock.
+If you fish offshore, the bill is meant to give you one place to check closures, no-catch zones, and protected areas before you leave the dock — instead of guessing and risking an accidental violation.

-You'd get a clearer picture of where recreational boating or diving is open, restricted, or closed, including safety closures tied to harmful algal blooms.
+You'd get a clearer picture of where recreational boating and diving are open, restricted, or closed, including safety closures tied to harmful algal blooms.

 States, Tribes, Native Hawaiian organizations, and mapping partners

-These groups would have a formal role in consultation or implementation, and the bill allows NOAA to work with nonfederal partners such as universities, nonprofits, and geospatial firms.
+These groups would have a formal role in consultation, and the bill lets NOAA partner with universities, nonprofits, and geospatial firms to build the system.

 Who is affected by H.R.
 3340?